steve-c-thompson/standup-bot-serverless/README.md

 | -- | -- |
 |![Standup Modal](img/interface1.png)|![Standup Modal](img/interface2.png)|

-> While standup posts appear to come from the user, they are actually created by the app using the user's avatar and name.
+> While standup messages appear to come from the user, they are actually created by the app, using the user's avatar and name.

 ## Parking Lot
 Any user can post the day's parking lot items for a channel.
 This will `@` all users who were tagged for parking lot discussion.